-Jeff Hammond enters his third season with the Mean Green tennis team as an associate head coach.
+Jeff Hammond concludes his third season with the North Texas tennis team as an associate head coach.

 As head coach, Hammond led the Horned Frogs to four consecutive Mountain West titles, four straight NCAA appearances and achieved top-25 team rankings each year.
 He was named the Mountain West Coach of the Year in 2008 and 2009.
 Hammond coached three players to All-America honors and saw several players reach the finals and semifinals in the doubles and singles NCAA indoor and outdoor championships.